Knighton-Dev/SharpenUp/README.md

 ## About

-This is a .Net Standard 2.1 library for working with the [Uptime Robot API](https://uptimerobot.com/api).
-I had looked into writing my own uptime monitoring tool, but I found this was an easier jumping off point.
+This is a library for working with the [Uptime Robot API](https://uptimerobot.com/api).
+It allows you to easily integrate the metrics and tooling provided by Uptime Robot into your own applications.

+This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).

 ## Usage